theomi/API-2021-UDP-Orchestra/README.md

 Also, we have prepared two directories, where you should place your two `Dockerfile` with their dependent files.

+### Validation
 Have a look at the `validate.sh` script located in the top-level directory.
 This script automates part of the validation process for your implementation (it will gradually be expanded with additional operations and assertions).
-As soon as you start creating your Docker images (i.e. creating your Dockerfiles), you should try to run it.
+As soon as you start creating your Docker images (i.e. creating your Dockerfiles), you should **try to run it** to see if your implementation is correct.
+When you submit your project, the script will be used for grading, together with other criteria.